List of awards and nominations received by Shilpa Shetty: IIFA Awards

 The International Indian Film Academy Awards are presented annually by the International Indian Film Academy to honour both artistic and technical excellence of professionals in Bollywood, the Hindi language film industry.
 Shetty has been nominated twice for the Best Actress Award.

 Indian Television Academy Awards

+The Indian Television Academy Awards, is an annual award ceremony organised by the Indian Television Academy to honour excellence in Hindi-language television.

+Indian Telly Awards

+The Indian Telly Awards is an annual award for excellence both on-screen and behind-the-scenes of Hindi-language television.
+Conceptualised and created by Anil Wanvari.

+People's Choice Awards India

+The People's Choice Awards India was an annual awards ceremony presented to the Bollywood film industry.
+Shetty has received two nomination.